saliormoon/Cookbook/recipes/CompilingUnderWindows30.md

 ### Ingredients

-First install the choco package manager via this tiny cmdlet:
+First install the choco package manager by pasting this tiny cmdlet into a command window *(needs to be run with Administrator privileges; Right click start menu, **Command Prompt (Admin)**)*:

     @powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin

+#### Visual Studio and its Compiler

 Since choco currently fails to alter the environment for [Microsoft Visual Studio](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx), we suggest to download and install Visual Studio by hand.
 Currently Visual Studio 2015 is the only supported option.

-You need to make sure that it installs the option "Programming Languages / C++", else cmake will fail to dectect it later on.
+**You need to make sure that it installs the option "Programming Languages / C++", else cmake will fail to dectect it later on.**

+After it successfully installed, start it once, so it can finish its setup.

+#### More dependencies
-Now you can invoke the choco package manager for an unattended install of the dependencies *(needs to be run with Administrator privileges; Right click start menu, **Command Prompt (Admin)**)*:
+Now you can invoke the choco package manager for an unattended install of the dependencies *(needs to be run with Administrator privileges again)*:

-    choco install -y cmake nsis python2 procdump windbg wget nuget.commandline
+    choco install -y cmake.portable nsis python2 procdump windbg wget nuget.commandline

 Then we fetch the [OpenSSL](https://openssl.org) library via the nuget commandline client *(doesn't need Administrator privileges)*: